Ambassador Hotel (Los Angeles): Movies and television

 The Ambassador Hotel was a filming location and backdrop for movies and television programs, starting with Jean Harlow's 1933 film Bombshell.
 An early MGM color short film, Starlit Days at the Lido (1935), was filmed in the Lido Spa at the hotel.
-In the 1980s and early 2000s, the hotel was filmed in Beverly Hills, 90210; Blow; Catch Me If You Can, Pretty Woman, Forrest Gump; The Italian Job; Mafia!; Murder, She Wrote; S.W.A.T.; and much more.
-It was also used in period films such as Almost Famous, Apollo 13, Hoffa, and That Thing You Do!.
+In the 1980s and early 2000s, the hotel was filmed in Beverly Hills, 90210; Blow; Catch Me If You Can, Pretty Woman, Forrest Gump; The Italian Job; Mafia!; Murder, She Wrote; Heartbreakers, S.W.A.T.; and much more.
+It was also used in period films such as Almost Famous, Apollo 13, Hoffa, That Thing You Do!, and the kitchen was used in the 1997 made-for-TV adaptation of Disney's Tower of Terror.

 The interactive movie/game based on the 1995 film Johnny Mnemonic was filmed there with a $3 million budget.

 The last project filmed in the Ambassador Hotel's kitchen was "Spin the Bottle", a 2004 episode of the TV series Angel.
 The 2006 film Bobby was the last project to film on the hotel property, gaining access in late 2005 to film crucial establishing shots even while portions of the hotel were already in the process of being demolished.

 The Ambassador Hotel itself has also been depicted in films.
 The Cocoanut Grove was recreated in the films The Aviator and The Thirteenth Floor.